RonanLc/Snoopytech/doc/Rapports/Reports - Kulbicki/Session7-Kulbicki.md

 This class is strongly inspired by the example given by the MPU6050 library and uses many of its functions.
 The main purpose of the Gyroscope class is to make a brief class that regroups all the functions and data needed from the MPU6050 library.
 For instance, our robot doesn't need all the data and function used in the example.
-We want to be able to access the yaw/pitch/roll of the robot and its real accelearation (gravity-free).
+We want to be able to access the yaw/pitch/roll of the robot and its real acceleration (gravity-free).

 The Gyroscope class has to setup the GY-521, establish the wanted data and allow us to retrieve this data.